microsoft/mysqlnd_azure/README.md

 **Important notice: There is a limitation that for Azure MySQL, redirection is only possible when the connection is configured with SSL, and it will only support TLS 1.2 with FIPS approved cipher for redirection.**

 ## Option Usage
-In 1.0.x versions, the option is with name **mysqlnd_azure.enabled**.
-When redirection is turned on, but connection does not use SSL, or server does not support redirection, or redirected connection fails to connect for any non-fatal reason while the proxy connection is still a valid one, it will fallback to the first proxy connection.
+Before 1.1.0, the option is with name **mysqlnd_azure.enabled**.
+Valid values are on/off, and the option "on" supports fallback logic.
 The detailed usage of the option enableRedirect is as follows:
-(Version 1.0.x.
+(Version before 1.1.0.
 Config name: **mysqlnd_azure.enabled**.
 Valid value: on/off.
 Default value: off)
 <table>
 <tr>
 <td>off(0)</td>